DocDBrown/RedKangarooOS/README.md

 RedKangarooOS is an open-source, Rust-based operating system designed for performance, security, and scalability.
 This project aims to provide a modern, efficient, and flexible OS platform built entirely with Rust.
 The first prioity is to complete the bootloader.
 This is a long term project and will take time to complete...

+If no-one lese contributes I guarnatee 100% that I will continue and finish the project myself.
+I remain resolute in my decisions and maintain my principles of integrity, justice, hard work and respect for other people.

 Our Overview Website is at www.redkangaroo-os.com

 ## Table of Contents